 On April 29th 2016, more than thirty lions boarded the ADI Spirit of Freedom Flight taking them home to Africa.
 Two days later the lions, rescued by ADI from circuses in Peru and Colombia, set foot on African soil for the very first time.
 Returning to their ancestral home, the lions will live out their lives at the wonderful Emoya Big Cat Sanctuary in Vaalwater, Limpopo, South Africa.
 Home to the African bush.

 For the first few months in their forever home, the lions will live in bonding camps, the largest enclosures the lions have ever known and where families will be reintroduced to one another and become familiarised with their new home.

-The second phase of the release, for which $150,000 / £100,000 must to be raised – $6,000 / £4,000 / ZAR 84,000 for each animal – is the construction of huge natural bush habitats (a separate one for each family or pair) with watering holes, platforms, trees, vegetation all safely secure behind double electric fencing (outside is included to prevent access by other animals).
+The second phase of the release, is the construction of huge natural bush habitats (a separate one for each family or pair) with watering holes, platforms, trees, vegetation all safely secure behind double electric fencing (outside is included to prevent access by other animals).

 There are two large family prides and several pairs and some who will be introduced to see whether they would form a family.
 Some of our older guys, like Ricardo and Joseph who both have sight problems, will be provided with ‘special needs’ type enclosures with anything that could harm them removed, where they will be closely monitored and have facilities installed to help them see their way around.
-The larger families, like Rey and Kiara Cusco and their family will have around 2 or more hectares – plenty of room to run, play, explore.
-We’ll probably need to provide at least 10 or 12 separate habitats – but Emoya has all the space that we need.
+The larger families, like Rey and Kiara Cusco and their family will have 2 hectares – plenty of room to run, play, explore.
+We’ll need to provide up to 13 separate habitats – but Emoya has all the space that we need.